puppetlabs/puppet-docs/source/pe/2.0/install_upgrading.markdown

 If these rake tasks fail with errors like `can't convert nil into String`, you may be missing a certificate-related setting from the settings.yml file.
 Go back to the previous section and make sure all of the required settings exist.

-### Edit `passenger-extra.conf`

-You must edit the `/etc/puppetlabs/httpd/conf.d/passenger-extra.conf` file, **on both the puppet master and the console server,** so that it looks like this:

-    # /etc/puppetlabs/httpd/conf.d/passenger-extra.conf
-    PassengerHighPerformance on
-    PassengerUseGlobalQueue on
-    PassengerMaxRequests 40
-    PassengerPoolIdleTime 15
-    PassengerMaxPoolSize 8
-    PassengerMaxInstancesPerApp 4

-You can tune some of these settings:

-* `PassengerMaxPoolSize` should be four times the number of CPU cores in the server.
-* `PassengerMaxInstancesPerApp` should be one half the `PassengerMaxPoolSize`.

 ### Start `pe-httpd`

 You can now start PE's web server again.